By tracking your headache episodes through your headache diary, you may be able to identify specific foods that trigger your headaches.

 - Soups made from meat extracts or bouillon (not homemade broth)

 - Cultured dairy products, sour cream, buttermilk, yogurt

-Found in chocolate and cocoa; beverages such as coffee, tea, and colas; also found in certain medications.
+Caffeine is found in chocolate and cocoa, beverages such as coffee, tea, and colas, and in certain medications.
 Small amounts may improve a migraine, but limit the amount to 200 mg /day or the amount of caffeine in 1 10 oz cup of coffee.
 Too much caffeine or caffeine withdrawal can also provoke a headache.

 Aspartame and other artificial sweeteners are linked to headaches in some people.